isawangyx/tp/docs/DeveloperGuide.md

     - 1a1.
 KrustyKrab displays all bookings, including completed and cancelled ones.
     - 1a2.
 Use case ends.

-- **2a.** There are no bookings with status "UPCOMING".
+- **1b.** There are no bookings with status "UPCOMING".
-    - 2a1.
-KrustyKrab shows an error message.
+    - 1b1.
+KrustyKrab displays: "There are no upcoming bookings."
-    - 2a2.
+    - 1b2.
 Use case ends.

 ---